 Scope of Work

 The Communication and Training Methods Committee is a recognized model for operational excellence within the AIHA driven by a diverse group of dedicated and energized professionals encompassing the broad demographics of health and safety activities.
-The Committee is committed to outreach with future professionals, the existing AIHA membership, and the general public
+The Committee is committed to outreach to future professionals, the existing AIHA membership, and the general public

-- Provide information, education and training on issues and effective methods of occupational health training and risk communication.
+- Provide information, education, and training on issues and effective methods of occupational health training and risk communication.